highrascal9098/ByteXL-Assignment/README.md

 To run this Automation script, please follow the bellow steps!

-->Run these commands in termil in a folder
+->Run these commands in terminal, in the folder

 1) git clone https://github.com/highrascal9098/ByteXL-Assignment/tree/master
    After cloning